LaneSh4d0w/C_Flyff_RW/README.md

 - Universalize the server
 - Ditch DirectX 8 and use 9 at least, or 11.
 - Make the code cleaner and more functional.
-- Make the database compatible with older versions of SQL Server (WIP)
+- Make the database compatible with newer versions of SQL Server (WIP)
 ## What do i need to run this?
 - [SQL Server 2006 Express Edition x64](https://download.microsoft.com/download/7/9/4/794bfafa-aea7-45d4-a6ea-4e92f09918e3/SQLEXPRWT_x64_ENU.exe)
 - [Visual Studio 2019](https://www.visualstudio.com/fr/vs/whatsnew/)